 The UICC is installed into the Terminal and the UE is powered on.

 5.1.7.4.2 Procedure

-a) The UE performs Attach procedure to E-USS.
+a) The UE performs Attach procedure to E-USS/NB-SS.

-b) The E-USS sends Paging to the UE using the IMSI 24608122222.
+b) The E-USS/NB-SS sends Paging /Paging-NB to the UE using the IMSI 24608122222.

-c) The E-USS sends Paging to the UE using the IMSI stored in the USIM.
+c) The E-USS/NB-SS sends Paging/Paging-NB to the UE using the IMSI stored in the USIM.

-d) After receipt of a RRCConnectionRequest message from the UE, the E-USS sends RRCConnectionSetup message to the UE, followed by RRCConnectionSetupComplete sent by the UE to the E-USS.
+d) After receipt of a RRCConnectionRequest/ RRCConnectionRequest-NB message from the UE, the E-USS/NB-SS sends RRCConnectionSetup/RRCConnectionSetup-NB message to the UE, followed by RRCConnectionSetupComplete/RRCConnectionSetupComplete-NB sent by the UE to the E-USS/NB-SS.

-e) After the EPS attach procedure the E-USS sends RRCConnectionRelease to the UE.
+e) After the EPS attach procedure the E-USS/NB-SS sends RRCConnectionRelease/RRCConnectionRelease-NB to the UE.

 5.1.7.5 Acceptance criteria

-1) After step b) the UE shall not send RRCConnectionRequest to the E-USS.
+1) After step b) the UE shall not send RRCConnectionRequest/RRCConnectionRequest-NB to the E-USS/NB-SS.

-2) After step c) the UE shall send RRCConnectionRequest to the E-USS.
+2) After step c) the UE shall send RRCConnectionRequest/RRCConnectionRequest-NB to the E-USS/NB-SS.

 3) After step d) the UE performs the EPS attach procedure.

 5.1.8 UE identification after changed IMSI with service "EMM Information" not available